penguinite/nimforum-re/README.md

 # Will start a server at localhost:5000
 # MacOS users should note that port 5000 is reserved for AirPlay
-# Set the entry "port" in forum.json to change the default
+# Set the entry "port" in forum.ini to change the default
 nimble backend
 ```